minio/minio/docs/shared-backend/README.md

 ## 3. Test your setup

 To test this setup, access the Minio server via browser or [`mc`](https://docs.minio.io/docs/minio-client-quickstart-guide).
-You’ll see the uploaded files are accessible from the node2 endpoint as well.
+You’ll see the uploaded files are accessible from the all the Minio shared backend endpoints.

 ## Explore Further
 - [Use `mc` with Minio Server](https://docs.minio.io/docs/minio-client-quickstart-guide)